Drake's Cakes: 1980s and 1990s

 In 1981, Drake Bakeries conducted a contest to name the duck mascot.
 Webster was the selected name.

 On July 1, 1986, Borden announced the sale of Drake Bakeries to Ralston Purina Co. to be part of their Continental Baking Co. subsidiary.
 Ralston Purina paid $115 million for Drake.
 Tasty Baking Co. filed a federal antitrust suit against Ralston in August 1986 and was successful with efforts to block Ralston's Continental Baking subsidiary from holding the Drake's brand along with its existing Hostess brand.

 On July 13, 1987, Ralston Purina Co. announced its agreement to sell Drake Bakeries to a private group led by Drake management and funded by support from Rock Capital Partners L.P.
 Purina completed the sale of the Drake Bakery unit which was sold for $176 million on August 22, 1987.
 Rock Capital Partners was formed by the heirs of John D. Rockefeller with funds from mortgaging Rockefeller Center.

 By September 1987, Drake management informed the route salespeople that they would need to buy their routes or lose their jobs as a cost savings effort and an opportunity to increase earnings for the salespeople.
 Union officials representing the route salespeople condemned the effort.

-In April 1988, Drake Bakeries held a 100th anniversary celebration with the cutting of a 500-pound Ring Ding.
-Evidence points to 1896, not 1888, as being the founding of the company, so this celebration appears to be about eight years early.
+In April 1988, Drake Bakeries held a 100th-anniversary celebration with the cutting of a 500-pound Ring Ding.
+Evidence points to 1896 as being the founding of the company, and 1888 was simply the year its founder entered the baking industry (in another company), so this celebration was technically about eight years early.

 On December 31, 1990, Rock Capital Partners sold Drake Bakeries to Culinar Inc. for $35 million.
 Culinar was a CA$500 million sales Canadian food company based in Montreal that held the popular Canadian cake brand Vachon.

 Culinar refocused on improved bakery operations resulting in greater efficiencies, gained work rule concessions, and reconfigured routes resulting in improved profitability.

 On August 16, 1998, Interstate Bakeries Corporation completed the purchase of Drake Bakeries from Culinar Inc. Interstate Bakeries added Drake's to their line including the Hostess brand of competitive products.
 In the fiscal year, Hostess had one major acquisition (Drake) and one minor acquisition (My Bread Baking Co.) with the total paid of $106 million.
 If the purchase price was proportional to sales, Interstate may have paid in the neighborhood of $80 million for Drake Baking.
 Gilles Boudreau, Vice President and Controller for Drake during the Culinar era and later Vice President of Finance with Interstate Bakeries stated that Hostess paid around $100 million for Drake Bakeries.